Benji Marshall: Return to Wests Tigers (2018–2020)

 Marshall signed a deal in August 2017 to go back to his first club The Wests Tigers for one year.
 With the departure of Aaron Woods, Marshall was named as one of 5 co-captains at Wests Tigers, alongside Chris Lawrence, Elijah Taylor, Russell Packer and Josh Reynolds.
 Coach Ivan Cleary said, "I just think it's the right model for us right now.
 When we started this preseason it was pretty obvious straight away that there was no real pecking order.
 There was no set culture to adhere to.
 It was all new."
 With the role rotating, Marshall made his return as on-field captain in round 3.

 Named on the bench for his return in round 1, Marshall got a call-up to five-eighth after a late injury to Josh Reynolds, and was said to play a "central role" in the surprise victory over eventual premiers the Sydney Roosters.
-Marshall said, "I’m just enjoying being back in this No.6 jersey and I’m going to give my all every week to try and stay in it.
-If that happens I’ll be pretty happy.
+Marshall said, "I'm just enjoying being back in this No.6 jersey and I'm going to give my all every week to try and stay in it.
+If that happens I'll be pretty happy.
 I thought my career was coming to an end so to get this opportunity is a dream come true for me."
-With Reynolds suffering further injuries, Marshall made 21 appearances for the season.
+With Reynolds suffering further injuries, Marshall made 21 appearances for the season as Wests' missed out on the finals, finishing in 9th position.